-Suffolk has 3,500 miles of public rights of way and over 12,000 acres of open access.
-This provides car-free access throughout Suffolk, from bustling market towns to open heath land and other areas of outstanding natural beauty.
+Suffolk has 3,500 miles of public rights of way and over 12,000 acres of open access land, providing car-free access throughout Suffolk, from bustling market towns to open heath land and other areas of outstanding natural beauty.

-Suffolk offers a wealth of opportunities to enjoy the great outdoors, with miles of marked paths, two Areas of Outstanding Natural Beauty, long distance footpaths and national cycle routes.
+Our county offers a wealth of opportunities to enjoy the great outdoors, with miles of marked paths, two areas designated as Areas of Outstanding Natural Beauty, the southern section of the Broads National Park, numerous long distance trails, and national cycle routes.